 - Publishing articles of incorporation

-- Obtaining a tax identification number
+- Obtaining a new EIN number for the new corporation;

 - Drafting organizational meeting minutes with required resolutions